Definition

 Like Dynamic Content works

 Dynamic Content refers to content on a website that changes or adapts automatically depending on the user, behavior, or context.
-Instead of providing static, unchanging content for every visitor, dynamic content uses various technologies and data to create personalized experiences.
+Rather than providing static, unchanging content for every visitor, dynamic Content different technologies and data to create personalized experiences.
 Here are some examples of how dynamic content works:

 - Personalization based on location: When a website detects that a user is from a particular region or country, it can customize content to display local information or specific offers.
 For example, an online store might adapt currency, language, or shipping options to the visitor's location.